 Here are some ideas to collect email subscribers beyond your website:

 Art is a luxury good.
 That means people aren’t buying pieces regularly, but rather invest in art occasionally.
-Keep this in mind when emailing your newsletters.
+Keep this in mind when emailing your newsletters and selling artwork online.

 Instead of focusing on fast sales, put your efforts into building a long-lasting relationship.
 Let subscribers get to know the artist behind those eye-catching creations.
 Make your newsletter content equally unique, engaging and must-have as your art pieces.

 As a museum, art business or artist, you could send newsletter content like:

 For this article, we’ll focus on 5 art newsletter ideas and show real examples from our inboxes and customers.

 Don't email your subscribers too frequently, as this might cause them to unsubscribe from your newsletter.
 Start with a bi-weekly email and keep an eye on your metrics to determine whether you can send more, or should send fewer emails.
 In this article, we’ll reveal what’s the best time to send your newsletters.

-Newsletters announcing upcoming vernissages, shows or exhibitions are common in art email marketing campaigns.
+Newsletters announcing upcoming vernissages, shows, artist panels or exhibitions are common in art email marketing campaigns.
 Make your email aesthetically pleasing by inserting the announcement flyer or other related images.
 Use the text to make the reader curious and excited about coming to your event.

-We personally love these beautiful newsletter designs from our customer, Spanish gallery L21, and the New York Academy of Art.
+We personally love these beautiful newsletter designs from our customer, NAVA Contemporary, and the New York Academy of Art.

 👉 Tip: If you regularly share updates on Facebook, Twitter or Instagram, you can add this type of dynamic content to your newsletter to boost engagement.
 Read here how to embed social media posts in your newsletter using MailerLite’s drag & drop editor.

 Give your readers the privilege of always being the first to know about openings, new collections or installations, local events, premium or limited edition prints and more.
 This exclusive benefit also makes for a good call to action for people to sign up for your art newsletter.

 In the examples underneath, you'll see how Art Basel and JUNIQE share the latest art news.